 Your resume needs to be clear and make a visual impact.
-Clear means that your resume should be easy to browse through.
+Clear means that your resume should be easy to read (the first time around).
 Visual impact means that your resume needs to be distinctive.
 When working on the layout of your resume, ask yourself:

 - Will the recruiter be able to scan through my resume easily?

 - In addition to carefully choosing the font and the font styling throughout my resume, have I considered including images or logos? / adding colors? / adding lines? / using columns? / including charts? / including quotes?

 - What does my resume layout say about me?

 - Will this resume layout help me stand out?

 - Freelance Photographer Resume

 - Public Policy Resume